Bangladesh Tarikat Federation

-The Bangladesh Tarikat Federation (বাংলাদেশ তরিকত ফেডারেশন; abbreviated as BTF) is a secular-Sufi political party in Bangladesh founded by Syed Najibul Bashar of the Maizbhandaria tariqah and some Pir-Mashaikh of Bangladesh.
-Bashar is currently the only MP representing the party in the Jatiya Sangsad.
+The Bangladesh Tarikat Federation (বাংলাদেশ তরিকত ফেডারেশন; abbreviated as BTF) is a Sufi political party in Bangladesh founded by Syed Najibul Bashar of the Maizbhandaria tariqah and some Pir-Mashaikh of Bangladesh.

 Formation

-The Bangladesh Tarikat Federation was founded in 2005 following Syed Najibul Bashar's resignation from the Bangladesh Nationalist Party, as the party had formed an alliance with the Jamaat-e-Islami which Bashar accuses of supporting terrorists.
+The Bangladesh Tarikat Federation was founded in 2005 following Syed Najibul Bashar's resignation from the Bangladesh Nationalist Party, as the party had allied with the Jamaat-e-Islami Bangladesh which Bashar accuses of supporting terrorists.

 Elections

-During the 2008 Bangladeshi general elections, the federation had 45 candidates across the country but were unable to gain any seats.
+During the 2008 Bangladeshi general elections, the federation had 45 candidates across the country but was unable to gain any seats.

 Following the 2014 Bangladeshi general elections however, the federation managed to gain two parliamentary seats; with Bashar in Chittagong-2 and the party's erstwhile secretary-general M. A. Awal in Lakshmipur-1.
 In 2017, Awal attempted to form a coalition of Islamic parties which would include the Islami Oikya Jote along with the Khilafat Andolan, Faraizi Andolan and the Imam-Ulama Parishad.
 However, this attempt was opposed by Bashar, the chairman of the federation.
 On 17 April 2018, Bashar replaced Awal with Syed Rezaul Haq Chandpuri as secretary-general.

 The party sought 30 seats to contest the 2018 Bangladeshi general election under the Grand Alliance.
 The party managed to only keep the Chittagong-2 constituency, which is also the headquarters of the Maizbhandaria order.